 - More and more employers use ATS software to scan your resume for keywords.
 If the software doesn’t find the requested keywords in your resume, it will reject it and a real person will never come to read it.
 Conversely, the greater the match of keywords it finds, the higher your ‘hit ranking’ will be, and the greater the odds your resume will be chosen and reviewed by an actual person.
 Hence the importance of including the right keywords in your resume.

 - On Linkedin, recruiters search for keywords in the ‘Skills and Expertise’ and ‘Experience’ sections of online profiles to find suitable candidates.
-In fact, the Linkedin Recruiter application allows companies and recruiters to search and flag candidate profiles containing the skillset they want.
+The Linkedin Recruiter application allows companies and recruiters to search and flag candidate profiles containing the skillset they want.
 So employers feed the software words that describe their ideal candidate and the software goes searching for those keywords amongst its members (you included!).

 In correcting hundreds of resumes, we’ve seen too many applicants who have the right experience but can’t express it in the right words.